phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 error: `#[alloc_error_handler]` function required, but not found
 ```

-The first error occurs because the `alloc` crate requires an heap allocator.
-A heap allocator is an object that provides the `allocate` and `deallocate` functions that we mentioned above.
-In Rust, the heap allocator is described by the [`GlobalAlloc`] trait, which is mentioned in the error message.
+The first error occurs because the `alloc` crate requires an heap allocator, which is an object that provides the `allocate` and `deallocate` functions.
+In Rust, heap allocators are described by the [`GlobalAlloc`] trait, which is mentioned in the error message.
 To set the heap allocator for the crate, the `#[global_allocator]` attribute must be applied to a `static` variable that implements the `GlobalAlloc` trait.

 The second error occurs because calls to `allocate` can fail, most commonly when there is no more memory available.
 Our program must be able to react to this case, which is what the `#[alloc_error_handler]` function is for.